mmiz02/portfoliomachinelearning/cnn-model.md

 ### References:

 - Wall, M. (2019) Biased and wrong?
 Facial Recognition Tech in the dock, BBC News.
 Available at: https://www.bbc.com/news/business-48842750 (Accessed: 29 March 2026).

-Run this CNN model - Convolutional Neural Networks (CNN) - Object Recognition.ipynb - and review different sections of the algorithm.
-Change the input image for prediction by changing the value of this variable - plt.imshow(x_test[16] - from 16 to value of your choice (1-15) and see whether the model predicts correctly.

-Be prepared to review your thoughts and findings during next week’s seminar.

-Learning Outcomes
-Articulate the legal, social, ethical and professional issues faced by machine learning professionals.
-Understand the applicability and challenges associated with different datasets for the use of machine learning algorithms.